Kelly-jj-ll/Kelly-jj-ll/README.md

 - 👋 Hi, I’m @Kelly-jj-ll
 - 👀 I’m interested in Big Data/Fintech/Machine Learning
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any interesting projects
-- 📫 How to reach me jukunlu@qq.com
+- 📫 How to reach me jukunlu@gmail.com

 <!---
 Kelly-jj-ll/Kelly-jj-ll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.